 Community partner: SOAR

-Harrison Jacobs is a junior from Bethesda, Maryland, majoring in biochemistry.
-He has done pharmacy, medical physics and biochemistry research during his time at Carolina, as well as volunteered in UNC Hospitals and the department of chemistry as a peer mentor.
-With the fellowship, Jacobs is working with SOAR, a science-based outreach group on campus focused on mentoring Latino students at nearby McDougle Middle School.
-With SOAR, Jacobs helps prepare and teach lesson plans to students in subjects ranging from biology to physics, in ways that promote student engagement and retention.
-This project is one that Jacobs hopes will begin a lifelong curiosity for students and eagerness to continue to seek science in their lives and schooling.
+Harrison Jacobs was a fellow as a junior biochemistry major from Bethesda, Maryland.
+Before the MacDonald Fellowship, Jacobs participated in pharmacy, medical physics and biochemistry research at UNC-Chapel Hill and volunteered in UNC Hospitals and the department of chemistry as a peer mentor.
+As a MacDonald fellow Jacobs worked with SOAR, a science-based outreach group on campus focused on mentoring Latino students at nearby McDougle Middle School.
+With SOAR, Jacobs prepared and taught lesson plans to students in subjects ranging from biology to physics using pedagogy to promote student engagement and retention.
+Jacobs hoped that the project spurred lifelong curiosity for students and eagerness of students to continue to seek science in their lives and schooling.

 Connecting Tar Heels with the Town of Chapel Hill